alwaysravya/jenkin/README.md

-basic pipeline whicch outputs simple hello world on the console output
+basic pipeline which outputs simple hello world on the console output